Northstar Line: Corridor buses

 During development of the rail line, MnDOT initiated an interim commuter bus, Northstar Commuter Coach, in response to worsening highway congestion and lack of transit alternatives in the corridor.
 The service stopped at future Elk River and Riverdale station sites, and terminated in downtown Minneapolis at Ramp B/5th Street Transit Center adjacent to the future Target Field Station.
 Inaugurated October 1, 2001, the route operated eight round-trips during weekdays and averaged 225 daily riders in its first year of service.
 Operations were transferred to NCDA in 2003 and the route was discontinued with the opening of the commuter rail line in 2009.

 On January 22, 2007, an additional commuter bus, Ramsey Star Express, began operating in the corridor.
 The route, sponsored by the City of Ramsey and operated by Metro Transit, provided four round-trips on weekdays between Ramsey station and Ramp B/5th Street Transit Center in downtown Minneapolis.
 The route saw an average of 115 daily riders.
-A rail station was previously considered in Ramsey but was eliminated between the Draft and Final Environmental Impact Statements.
+A rail station was previously considered in Ramsey but was eliminated before the Final Environmental Impact Statements were released.
 However, in an effort to bolster Northstar ridership, an infill station at the same site was completed in 2012 and bus service was discontinued, saving the city $500,000 annually.

-Metro Transit route restructuring in late 2000 resulted in the creation of express bus Routes 850, 851, and 852 to downtown Minneapolis.
+Metro Transit route restructuring in late 2000 resulted in the creation of express bus routes 850, 851, and 852 to downtown Minneapolis.
 Route 851 served the Riverdale station site and the vicinity of the future Anoka station.
 Routes 850 and 852 primarily serve the Foley Boulevard station, providing local service north and connecting to two Northstar stations.
 Route 851 was discontinued after the opening of rail service and because no station has been built at the existing Foley Boulevard park and ride Routes 850 and 852 remain in operation.